havatv/qgismultidistancebufferplugin/help/source/index.rst

 Implementation
 ==================

-With the *standard* approach, buffers for all the distances are created using the *buffer* function of *QgsGeometryAnalyzer*.
-The *buffer* function of *QgsGeometryAnalyzer* does not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), so the default of 5 segments has to be used.
+The *standard* approach used to use the *buffer* function of *QgsGeometryAnalyzer* that does not support the specification of buffer accuracy (segments / arc vertex distance / maximum deviation), defaulting to 5 segments.

-The *buffer* function of *QgsGeometryAnalyzer* does not support memory layers as output, so a temporary (using the Python *tempfile* module) *Shapefile format* dataset is created for each buffer distance.
-The temporary datasets are later deleted.
+In the current implementation it is a special case of "Segments to approximate", using 5 segments for the approximation.

 For the other two approaches (added in verion 2.0), the *buffer* function of *QgsGeometry* is used, and the resulting buffer